github1256/SWAPI/README.md

 SWAPIApp lists the names of all Star Wars characters in alphabetical order (using the `/api/people` endpoint).
 Selecting a name on the list opens a detail view that displays their *name*, *birth year*, and *physical attributes* (height, mass, hair color, skin color, eye color and gender).
 The detail view also includes the *name of all the films* the character appears in and also the *word count* of the `opening_crawl` attribute for each film.

-This project follows the MVVM architectural pattern and features a pure UIKit solution with views written programmatically and with XIB files.
+This project follows the MVVM architectural pattern and features a pure UIKit solution with views written programmatically and built with XIB files.

 #### Additional